-Normally, permission to enrol in extra courses (beyond \pm 36) during Fall/Winter is not granted.
-Where a student wants to enrol in more than \pm 36 during Fall/Winter, a request must be submitted in writing to the Assistant Dean (Undergraduate Programs) of the Faculty.
-Such a request will be considered only if the student has obtained a minimum GPA of 3.3 on a minimum of \pm 24 during the previous Fall/Winter period.
+Normally, permission to enrol in extra courses (beyond \star 36) during Fall/Winter is not granted.
+Where a student wants to enrol in more than \star 36 during Fall/Winter, a request must be submitted in writing to the Associate Dean (Undergraduate Programs) of the Faculty.
+Such a request will be considered only if the student has obtained a minimum GPA of 3.3 on a minimum of \star 24 during the previous Fall/Winter period.